Tax Take

 Tribunal orders HMRC to disclose whether it used AI in R&D claims

 Published on 26 August 2025.
-By Adam Craggs, Partner and Alexis Armitage, Senior Associate
+By Adam Craggs, Partner and Head of Tax, Investigations and Financial Crime and Alexis Armitage, Senior Associate

 Signpost pointing in different directions